reshufflehq/reshuffle/README.md

 app.start();
 ```
 Service objects expose the API and Events that the external service (from a DB to an ERP) provides.
-You can spesify an id when you register a service to the app with the *use(service, service_id)* and then access that service using the *getService(service_id)* method.
+You can specify an id when you register a service to the app with the *use(service, service_id)* and then access that service using the *getService(service_id)* method.

-You noticed in the code sample that we provided important information on how to connect to the 3rd party system (in that case, Slack). *Services* are an easy way to seperate the connection configuration from your code, configure a connection to a service once and use it anywhere.
+You noticed in the code sample that we provided important information on how to connect to the 3rd party system (in that case, Slack). *Services* are an easy way to separate the connection configuration from your code, configure a connection to a service once and use it anywhere.

 You can use the Service object to take action on a remote service (such as adding a row to a CRM) and configure events that trigger when something happens in that system.
 We will show you how to do that in the next section.

 A full list of Services, and how to create your own Service, can be found here [TBD]

 ### Events
-As we saw, services are basically adaptors that connect external systems, such as Slack, Database, CRM, or any other system.
+As we saw, services are basically adapters that connect external systems, such as Slack, Database, CRM, or any other system.
 Services can be configured to emit a Reshuffle event, when a preconfigured thing happens in these systems.

 Here is how you would configure a SlackService to listen to a message from Slack:
 ```js